Border thinking is the epistemology of the exteriority;

 2 Blyth, Ian, and Susan Sellers.
 (2004) Hélène Cixous Live Theory, London: CONTINUUM.

-4 Please have a look inside the reader to view the photos p.14 -p.19.
+4 Please have a look inside the reader to view the photos p.14 -p.21.
 What does it take to cross a border?

 It was a dream that brought her there.
 A dream of a space.
 A dream of space and time that brought her there.

 There was a gathering.
-A getting together in a happy gathering.
+A getting together.
+A happy gathering.
 In this space there was this “we”.
 A wave of “we”.
 A “we” wave.
 A “we” weaving.

 She was a stranger.
 In this dream.
 Her “I” had a strange dream.
 Her “I” was welcome, but.
 She kept being strange.
 A strange being.
 As always.
 As strangely running away.
 As a stranger from far away.
 A far away stranger.
 Coming from afar.
 A running away stranger.
 A running stranger, suddenly being here.
 Her “I” was here.
 But, what did her eye hear?
 What did her ear hear?
 Her taste taste here and her smell smell?
 All these little things, which in-form an existence.